 A law enforcement officer testifies in a federal criminal trial and is accused of perjury, which leads to a criminal investigation.

 Criminal proceedings are triggered by violations of U.S. Code – Title 18: Crimes and Criminal Procedures.
 Allegations can be based on assault or abuse of authority, falsifying investigative documents, stealing, releasing prohibited information, and more.

 The criminals you fight every day may seem to have more rights than you do.
-To protect your rights you need backup – just like you do when you are in the field making an arrest.
-Get the insurance protection you need and deserve from Starr Wright USA.
+To protect your rights you need a backup – just like you do when you are in the field making an arrest.
+Get the insurance protection you need and deserve.

-FEPLI offers insurance protection in the following three contexts: Administrative, civil and criminal.
+FEPLI offers coverage in the following three contexts: administrative, civil, and criminal.
 Administrative complaints commonly include EEO actions, OIG/OSC investigations, whistleblower complaints, or ethics investigations.
 In such cases, FEPLI coverage may provide the employee with legal advice and representation through the investigative and/or disciplinary process.
 Civil actions may commonly include constitutional torts, personal capacity lawsuits, or Bivens actions.
 In the case of a civil lawsuit, FEPLI coverage provides legal services for qualifying claims.

 Starr Wright USA Federal Employee Professional Liability Insurance Provides the Following for Qualifying Claims:

 - Covers the cost of legal defense, including for accusations of wrongdoing

 - Provides insurance protection against baseless discrimination or false harassment accusations